-Is the end of the rainy season, and there is less rainfall.
+It is the end of the rainy season, and there is less rainfall.
 The temperatures are also warm, making it a good time to visit Machu Picchu.
 September is an ideal month to visit Machu Picchu.
 The weather is mild, with average temperatures ranging from the mid-60s to the low 80s.
 Although there can be some rain showers, they are typically short and don’t interfere with sightseeing.

 This is also one of the least crowded times to visit, as many travelers wait until October or November to make the trip.
 As a result, you’ll have more opportunities to explore the ruins without large crowds.
 September is also a good time to visit if you’re interested in seeing the Inca Trail.
 This popular hiking route is usually closed in February due to heavy rains, but it reopens in March.
 If you’re planning a visit to Machu Picchu, September is an ideal time to go.

-Machu Picchu in October
+Visit Machu Picchu in October

-Is the start of the dry season, and the weather is very pleasant.
+It is the start of the dry season, and the weather is very pleasant.
 Temperatures hover around 20 degrees Celsius (68 degrees Fahrenheit), and there is little rainfall.
 This makes it a great time to explore the ancient ruins.

-If you’re looking to avoid the crowds, November is still a good time to visit Machu Picchu.
+If you’re looking to avoid crowds, November is still a good time to visit Machu Picchu.
 Although it’s during the high season, the weather is moderate and there are fewer tourists than in the peak months of July and August.